bishopcurtisj/honeybee/docs/TO-DO.md

 	- [x] Need to redo how `AgentInfo` handles function parameters.
 	- [ ] Add new columns to module documentation
 	- [ ] Update documentation to add usage of experiment.py and agent_constructor.py
+- [ ] Neural Networks require historical data to be initialized, perhaps a simulation with just bayesian agents can be used to generate this data.
 - [ ] Rewrite test suite and begin debugging

 ## High Level